Weakly curved A-infinity algebras over a topological local ring: Introduction

 Clearly, the functor $\Ctrhom_\R$ is left exact in both arguments.
 The functor $\Ctrhom_\R(\R[[X]],{-})$ assigns to any $\R$\+comodule $\cM$ the direct product of $X$ copies of~$\cM$.
-Presenting an arbitrary $\R$\+contramodule as the cokernel of a morphism of free $\R$\+contramodules, one can conclude that the functor $\Ctrhom_\R$ transforms infinite directs sums of $\R$\+contramodules in the first argument and infinite products of $\R$\+comodules in the second argument into infinite products of $\R$\+comodules.
+Presenting an arbitrary $\R$\+contramodule as the cokernel of a morphism of free $\R$\+contramodules, one can conclude that the functor $\Ctrhom_\R$ transforms infinite direct sums of $\R$\+contramodules in the first argument and infinite products of $\R$\+comodules in the second argument into infinite products of $\R$\+comodules.
+In particular, there is a natural isomorphism $\Ctrhom_\R(\R,\cM) \simeq\cM$.